 Executive coaching is as much an art as it is a science.
-First, It is unique from coaching in that the coaching engagement involves a three-way partnership between the leader, coach, and the organization.
-The coaching goals that are developed for the leader must tie into the organization’s strategic and organizational objectives.
+First, it is a unique form of coaching that involves a three-way partnership between the leader, coach, and the organization.
+The coaching goals that are developed for the leader must align with the organization’s strategic and organizational objectives.

 Second, an executive coach must have the ability to help a leader achieve his or her goals through the leader’s own process of discovery.

 Third, an executive coach needs to be able to demonstrate competence in four disciplines to be most effective as a coach: